Create a Let's Encrypt wildcard certificate

 - Target system and required import format known.

-- Renewal scheduled with Owner, Calendar or DNS automation.
+- Renewal planned with an owner, calendar reminder, or DNS automation.

-- Old certificates and keys are removed in a controlled manner after successful conversion.
+- Old certificates and keys removed in a controlled manner after a successful migration.

 FAQ

-Does a wildcard certificate apply to the root domain?
+Does a wildcard certificate cover the root domain?

-*.example.com does not automatically apply to example.com.
-If both are required, both names must be included in the certificate.Why does a wildcard certificate need DNS validation?
+*.example.com does not automatically cover example.com.
+If both are required, both names must be included in the certificate.Why does a wildcard certificate require DNS validation?

-fullchain.pem and privkey.pem are often required.
-Depending on the target system, cert.pem or chain.pem may also be relevant.
+fullchain.pem and privkey.pem are commonly required.
+Depending on the target system, cert.pem or chain.pem may also be needed.